finlabsuk/open-banking-connector/docs/get-started/README.md

 - [encryption keys](../configuration/encryption-keys-settings.md)

 Below are environment variables to set up of one of each of these (the minimum necessary to create a bank registration).
 You will need to substitute your own values into some of these as noted in the comments.
-To allow this you will need to generate an SSA, a OBWAC transport key with signed cert, and an OBSeal signing key with signed cert using the [UK Open Banking Directory](https://directory.openbanking.org.uk/s/login/) and following the instructions there.
+To allow this you will need to create an SSA, a signed OBWAC transport cert and key, and a signed OBSeal signing cert and key using the [UK Open Banking Directory](https://directory.openbanking.org.uk/s/login/) and following the instructions there.
 You will also need to generate a 256-bit encryption key (example code is given [here](../configuration/encryption-keys-settings.md#encryption-keys-settings)).

 ```bash
 # Software statement profile with ID "All"